-The goal is to have a 97% monthly occupancy rate which is a maximum of 14 vacant units at any given time.
-The bar graph illustrates the occupancy rate for October 2020 through December 2021.
-The occupancy rate has consistently been between the 93% to 94%, which is 28 to 32 vacant units.
+The goal was to have a 97% monthly occupancy rate which is a maximum of 14 vacant units at any given time.
+Given recent research in the industry and considering our unique policies and rules, it is more realistic to have a goal of 95%, which could be changed for next year.
+The bar graph illustrates the occupancy rate for October 2020 through March 2021.
+The occupancy rate has consistently been averaging 93%, which is 34 vacant units.
 Long lead time on construction materials and appliances continues to delay completion of units.
 There are other variables that impact the occupancy rate including the size of the unit, condition of the unit, reason it was vacated, material availability, and the number of units vacated in any given month.